Lightning Tensor device¶

 dev = qml.device("lightning.tensor", wires=100)

-By default, the device represents the quantum state approximated as a Matrix Product State (MPS).
+By default, the device approximates the quantum state using an MPS.
 The default setup for the MPS tensor network approximation is:

 max_bond_dim